Asian shares, commodities up on China PMI

 However, growth in the previous four quarters was revised down and the overall impression was of a sub-par performance.

+That point was acknowledged by the Fed in the handful of changes made to its policy statement.
+It characterised growth as "modest" rather than moderate and recognised the risk that inflation could go too low.

+"As a new addition to the statement, it does count as a very minor, marginally dovish change to the official line," said Martin McMahon, an economist at Commonwealth Bank of Australia.

-While Treasury yields dipped slightly on the statement, the market still suspects the Fed will start slowing its stimulus sooner rather than later.
+Yet while Treasury yields dipped slightly on the statement, the market still suspects the Fed to will start slowing the pace of stimulus sooner rather than later.

 Much might depend on what the U.S. payrolls report shows on Friday.
 Forecasts favour a solid increase of 184,000 with perhaps a chance of an upside surprise after the ADP survey showed private jobs rose 200,000 in July.